Zenovations/knockout-sync/README.md

 ```

 <a name="crud" id="crud"></a>
-## Crud (obtained from `ko.sync.use()`)
+## Crud

-The .crud object is added to any object or array after calling `ko.sync.use()`.
-It provides a complete set of
+The .crud object is added to any observable after calling `Model.sync()` or `Model.newView()`.
+It provides a complete
-CRUD methods for syncing data with the data store.
+set of CRUD methods for syncing data with the data store.

 ### Crud.isDirty()